strawmelonjuice/Mini-strawmelonjuice.com/README.md

 Cynthia Mini is the simplified version of CynthiaWeb that focuses on serving static content while letting the client handle the presentation.
 It features:

-- Simple configuration using Markdown and JSON (you can use )
+- Simple configuration using Markdown and JSON (you can use HTML or plain text instead of markdown)
 - Pre-made themes with customization options
 - Static site generation for easy deployment
 - Client-side rendering for dynamic features